 Most of the time, these treatments are used:

 Early/Moderate Stage (0-II):

-- MANY patients MIGHT NEED chemo after surgery (called adjuvant therapy) to keep the cancer from coming back (called recurrence).
+- MANY patients MIGHT NEED chemo after surgery (called adjuvant therapy) to keep cancer from coming back (called recurrence).

-- Radiation therapy is often used after breast-conserving surgery to cut down the risk of the cancer coming back.
+- Radiation therapy is often used after breast-conserving surgery to cut down the risk of cancer coming back.

 - Hormonal therapy may be used if the growth has positive estrogen and/or progesterone receptors.

 - Targeted therapy may be used if the growth has an HER-2 overexpression.

 Advanced Breast Cancer (III or IV) or breast cancers that were stage 0-II at when they were first found and have come back in other parts of the body: